-This Unit will investigate the Victorian Curriculum theme related to Science as a Human Endeavour while also addressing Science Inquiry Skills, under the context of Psychology.
+This Unit will address the two stands of Science as a Human Endeavour and Science Inquiry Skills, under the context of Psychology.

-Students will investigate why living in the 21st Century requires much more than general intelligence to remember scientific information.
-It also requires the ability to collect, analyse and think about this so called 'scientific information' which is present everywhere and constantly trying to influence how we think and how we live.
-Using Psychology as a context, students will investigate why and how psychological theories have evolved and how the values and needs of contemporary society can influence the focus of scientific research in Psychology.
-Technological advances which have improved our understanding of the human brain will be explored and the validity of claims made by institutions will be investigated using a rigorous scientific process.
-Students will design and run a first-hand quantitative investigation into claims made by brain training program to determine whether brain games really work.
+Students investigate why living in the 21st Century requires much more than general intelligence to remember scientific information.
+Using Psychology as a context, students investigate why and how psychological theories have evolved and how the values and needs of contemporary society can influence the focus of scientific research in Psychology.
+Students collect, analyse and think about this so called 'scientific information' which is present everywhere and constantly trying to influence how we think and how we live.
+Students critique the validity of claims made by institutions using a rigorous scientific process, and design and run a first-hand quantitative investigation into claims made by brain training program to determine whether brain games really work